electrode-io/isomorphic-loader/README.md

 [webpack-dev-server] is automatically detected and supported.

 > There is no easy way to detect [webpack-dev-server], but if you use its CLI, then it changes `output.path` to `"/"`.
-Since it's unlikely anyone would do that, when that is the case it's assumed [webpack-dev-server] is running.
+Since it's unlikely anyone would do that, when that is the case it's assumed that [webpack-dev-server] is running.

 The webpack plugin accepts an object `webpackDev` in the options with two configs for [webpack-dev-server].